How Our Stories [email protected]*! With Us

 “Sally hasn’t replied to my email, so that means….”

-“John was very quiet in that online meeting, so that means…”
+“John kept very quiet in that online meeting, so that means…”

 “Why does he keep doing that, he mustn’t love me…”

-It can be hard to admit that we have a strong “poor me” or “that’s not fair” reflex, because they seem so childish.
-Especially if they’re in reaction to a professional colleague or one of our children – we’re supposed to be grown-ups, right?
+It can be hard to admit that we have a strong, “poor me” or “that’s not fair” reflex, because they seem so childish.
+Especially if they’re in reaction to a professional colleague or one of our children – we’re supposed to be the grown-ups, right?

 Stopping the snowball effect

-Often, we feed our stories by taking select data that we’re over-sensitive to, such as someone’s facial expression, a tone of voice or a single phrase at the end of an otherwise friendly or neutral email.
+We can stop this, by paying attention to the little details.
+Often, we feed our stories by taking select data that we’re over-sensitive to, like someone’s facial expression or a tone of voice.

-Unless we learn and keep vigilant to our stories, they’ll snowball, uncontrolled, through our day.
+Unless we learn and keep vigilant to these details and our stories, they’ll snowball, uncontrolled, through our day.

 Here are a couple of exercises that might help you get leverage under yours.